open-AIMS/dh_sediment_monitoring/md/temporal_analysis_effects.md

 - light green: weak evidence of a decline
 - mid green: evidence of a decline
 - dark green: strong evidence of a decline

+The full modelled posteriors are depicted in the figure under the table.
+The y-axis represents each of the contrasts (comparisons between sets of years or years and the Baseline).
+The posterior distributions are coloured according to the polarity and degree of evidence as outlined above.

+The full and summarised posteriors can be presented on either a **percentage** scale (default) or **fold** scale and this is controlled via a dropdown box above the table.

+- the percentage scale is interpreted as the percentage change between the contrasting years.
+For example, percentage changes of -20, 20 and 0 indicate a 20% decline, 20% increase and no change respectively.
+- the fold scale is interpreted as the fold change between the contrasting years.
+For example, fold changes of 0.5, 2 and 1 indicate a halving, a doubling and no change respectively.